James-O/alx-low_level_programming/0x01-variables_if_else_while/README.md

-If else condition readme file
+If else in c language